 "The goal of my research is to characterise the heterogeneity of myeloid cells in the central nervous system and to model the dynamic changes of microglia using patient-derived pluripotent stem cells."
 Josef Priller

 Prof Josef Priller is Chair of Brain Inflammation at the University of Edinburgh and Repair and Professor of Neuropsychiatry at Charité University Berlin.
 After studying medicine at the Max-Planck-Institute of Medicine and Psychiatry, he went on to specialise in neurology and psychiatry, with a particular interest in inflammation, bridging clinical work and basic research in the lab.
-He is a DRI Momentum Award holder, and will lead a novel research programme at the UK DRI at Edinburgh using stem cells to investigate microglia in neurodegenerative diseases.
+As a UK DRI Group Leader, he will lead a novel research programme at the UK DRI at Edinburgh using stem cells to investigate microglia in neurodegenerative diseases.